selivan/selivan.github.io/_posts/2020-12-02-letsencrypt-auto-generate-bundle-certificates-for-haproxy.md

 Generates bundle(fullchain + privkey) certificates for everything in `/etc/letserncrypt/live/*`, does not update generated files if not necessary.

+*NOTE*: renew hooks are not triggered when you run `certbot certonly`, so for the first time you should run it mannualy.

 <script src="https://gist.github.com/selivan/a65b2c8dfe1a2563b50d822727fa7d0f.js"></script>

 <noscript><a href="https://gist.github.com/selivan/a65b2c8dfe1a2563b50d822727fa7d0f">gist generate-bundle-certs.sh </a></noscript>